michaelrsweet/lprint/DOCUMENTATION.md

 - "-o admin-group=GROUP": Specifies a group to use for remote authentication.
 - "-o auth-service=SERVICE": Specifies a PAM service for remote authentication.
-- "-o listen-hostname=HOSTNAME": Sets the network hostname to resolve for listen addresses - "*" for the wildcard addresses.
+- "-o listen-hostname=HOSTNAME": Sets the network hostname to resolve for listen addresses - "*" for the wildcard addresses, "localhost" to only listen for local print requests.
 - "-o log-file=FILENAME": Specifies a log file.
 - "-o log-file=-": Specifies that log entries are written to the standard error.
 - "-o log-file=syslog": Specifies that log entries are sent to the system log.